A Mangaka's Weirdly Wonderful Workplace: Characters

+An editor for the same magazine as Kaede and a coworker.
+He's infamous for being inflexible, unsupportive and forcing his ideas upon the mangaka under his charge, for which nearly all authors under him vehemently dislike him.

 Media

 Manga

 Written and illustrated by Kuzushiro, A Mangaka's Weirdly Wonderful Workplace was initially published as a one-shot in Kodansha's josei manga magazine Kiss on February 25, 2019.
 It later began serialization on Kodansha's Comic Days manga website on May 18 the same year.
-Its chapters have been collected into thirteen tankōbon volumes as of September 2025.
+Its chapters have been collected into fifteen tankōbon volumes as of June 2026.